MrWildGear/eve.giveaway/README.md

 - **Collapsible Sections** - Hide instructions when not needed
 - **Window Persistence** - Remembers window size and position
 - **Case Insensitive Commands** - Commands work regardless of capitalization
+- **🌍 Universal Compatibility** - Works on any computer with EVE Online installed
+- **🔍 Smart Path Detection** - Automatically finds EVE logs on any system
+- **👑 Flexible Admin System** - Works with any admin usernames configured

 ## 🎯 Game Types